 - Infrastructure-as-a-Service (IaaS), which delivers scalable computing resources such as storage and processing power.

-The following examples show how companies leverage hybrid cloud outsourcing and XaaS models to build and scale digital platforms more efficiently.
+The examples show how companies leverage hybrid cloud outsourcing and XaaS models to build and scale digital platforms more efficiently.

-Company: Snap Inc.
+- Company: Snap Inc.

-Industry: Social media
+- Industry: Social media

-Outsourced function: Infrastructure-as-a-Service
+- Outsourced function: Infrastructure-as-a-Service

-Rationale: Ability to manage extreme traffic volatility without over-provisioning hardware.
+- Rationale: Ability to manage extreme traffic volatility without over-provisioning hardware.

-Business outcome: 24% reduction in median latency for sending image snaps.
+- Business outcome: 24% reduction in median latency for sending image snaps.

 Snap’s reliance on AWS serves as a textbook example of elastic infrastructure.
 To support a platform where millions of users share photos, videos, and messages in real time, the company requires a highly flexible foundation capable of absorbing unpredictable traffic spikes.
-By rebuilding its cloud architecture around services such as Amazon EKS (Elastic Kubernetes Service) and S3 Glacier Instant Retrieval, Snap now successfully processes more than 5 billion snaps per day.
-This strategic shift allows the company to treat computing and storage resources as a utility—dynamically scaling them up or down depending on demand.

-Company: BBC
+- Company: BBC

-Industry: Public service broadcasting
+- Industry: Public service broadcasting

-Outsourced function: Platform-as-a-Service
+- Outsourced function: Platform-as-a-Service

-Rationale: Management of unpredictable traffic spikes driven by breaking global news.
+- Rationale: Management of unpredictable traffic spikes driven by breaking global news.

-Business outcome: The platform handles over 120,000 requests per minute and up to 2.5 million page views per minute during peak events.
+- Business outcome: The platform handles over 120,000 requests per minute and up to 2.5 million page views per minute during peak events.

 BBC uses Google Cloud Run, a fully managed PaaS solution, to streamline the development and deployment of its website and digital services.
 Offering a serverless environment for containerized applications, this platform enables the media giant to simplify infrastructure management.
-This approach not only ensures 100% uptime during crises but also minimizes costs during low-traffic periods, as they only pay for the exact millisecond their code is running.

 Outsourced cybersecurity: Specialized protection, lower overhead

 Managing security in-house requires continuous monitoring, advanced tools, and highly skilled professionals who can keep pace with an evolving threat landscape.
-For many companies, building and maintaining that level of expertise internally is costly and difficult to scale.
-As a result, 81% of businesses outsource at least some of their cybersecurity activities, relying on external partners for services such as threat monitoring, incident response, and vulnerability management.
+For companies, building and maintaining that level of expertise internally is costly and challenging to scale.

 The following example illustrates how organizations leverage external cybersecurity expertise to strengthen their defenses.

-Company: NHS Digital
+- Company: NHS Digital

-Industry: Healthcare
+- Industry: Healthcare

-Outsourced function: Cybersecurity services
+- Outsourced function: Cybersecurity services

-Rationale: Need for specialized cybersecurity expertise and stronger protection for sensitive healthcare data and national digital health infrastructure.
+- Rationale: Need for specialized cybersecurity expertise and stronger protection for sensitive healthcare data and national digital health infrastructure.

-Business outcome: Improved data privacy and compliance.
+- Business outcome: Improved data privacy and compliance.

 NHS Digital, a UK government organization responsible for providing IT and data systems for healthcare, has partnered with IBM to enhance its cybersecurity capabilities and improve system resilience.
-Within this cooperation, IBM provides a range of specialized security services, including security audits, continuous asset monitoring, and threat detection, while also supporting the development and operation of the Data Security Centre.

 Outsourced data analytics: Filling the skills gap